vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 SPR tokens are obtained by staking COIL.
 It is used for governance over the Spiral DAO system and treasury.
 The token is distributed as rewards to users that stake their LP tokens on Spiral DAO.
 SPR can be unwrapped to the native COIL asset via the `SpiralStaking` smart contract at an exchange rate (`index` [variable](https://etherscan.io/address/0x6701E792b7CD344BaE763F27099eEb314A4b4943#readContract#F5)).
 Spiral DAO plans on having the option to lock SPR in the future to allow boosted yields in the manner popularized by veTokens.

-Adjustments to staking APR are governable parameters via the `changeAPR()` and `changeLength()` functions in the `SpiralStaking` contract.
-However, it appears to currently be a decision managed by the 4-of-7 protocol multi-sig composed of core contributors.
-A [Twitter post](https://twitter.com/Spiral_DAO/status/1653803095439331328) on May 2nd promoted an update to the APR from [100% to 271.828%](https://etherscan.io/tx/0xfc6889a04586b83f1847e4b7346fb3eb1e388062e2f05ec0975830bbe509c1a1#statechange), and did not appear to be a decision that went through a governance process.
+Adjustments to staking APR are governable parameters via the `changeAPR()` and `changeLength()` functions in the `SpiralStaking` contract with execution done by the contract owner (currently the 4-of-7 protocol multi-sig composed of core contributors).
+A [Twitter post](https://twitter.com/Spiral_DAO/status/1653803095439331328) on May 2nd promoted an update to the APR from [100% to 271.828%](https://etherscan.io/tx/0xfc6889a04586b83f1847e4b7346fb3eb1e388062e2f05ec0975830bbe509c1a1#statechange), and was a decision that went through a [Snapshot](https://snapshot.org/#/spiralgov.eth/proposal/0xb54f1e41de10a13e36eaec662df5f0e84bf0e9c96abab2665cf67b935d971c5f) governance process.

 With time, treasury gains are intended to outpace the SPR emitted: